Blog

 Kartoza at GeoNode Summit 2016

-Posted by: Tim Sutton | in GeoNode | 7 years, 11 months ago | 0 comments
+Posted by: Tim Sutton | in GeoNode | 8 years ago | 0 comments

 Four of the Kartoza team (Tim, Etienne, Ismail and Rizky) attended the GeoNode Summit in Rome held in November 2016.
 The World Food Programme provided the venue for the event and our attendance was funded by the WorldBank/GFDRR.
 The event was a really great opportunity to interact with the GeoNode community.
 We used the opportunity to learn about the upcoming plans for GeoNode and discuss some of our own plans.